Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

             msg.complete()
 ```

-### Deadletter a message
+### Defer a message

 When receiving from a queue, you have multiple actions you can take on the messages you receive.
 Where the prior example completes a message,
-permanently removing it from the queue and marking as complete, this example demonstrates how to send the message to the dead letter queue:
+permanently removing it from the queue and marking as complete, this example demonstrates how to defer the message, sending it back to the queue
+such that it must now be received via sequence number:

 ```Python
 from azure.servicebus import ServiceBusClient